 Many of us who are Jewish, divide our lives into before and after October 7th.
 Since that infamous day, too many of us have lost friends, colleagues and acquaintances.
-We are also facing antisemitism at work, school and in our communities.
+We are also facing increased levels of antizionism at work, school and in our communities.

 We might be asking ourselves: